 The UK (Gift Aid)

-If you are a UK taxpayer you can significantly increase the value of your gift at no extra cost to yourself.
-By signing a Gift Aid declaration, you enable the University to claim back the tax you have already paid on your gift.
-Higher rate tax payers benefit further.
-You can claim back the difference between basic rate and higher rate tax on your gift.
+If you are a UK taxpayer, you can significantly increase the value of your gift at no extra cost to yourself by signing a Gift Aid declaration.
+Gift Aid enables the University to reclaim the tax you have already paid on your gift.
+This means we can claim an extra 25p for every £1 you donate.